• Skip to primary navigation

 Recess in roller blind pull cord

-This indicated exactly where the pull cord insert should be pushed into the roller body.
+This shows where the pull cord insert fits into the roller body.

-The pull cord bracket featured a spline that would sit into the pull cord, holding it in place and allowing the roller to turn when the chain was pulled.
+The pull cord bracket has a spline that fits into the pull cord, securing it and allowing the roller to turn when the chain is pulled.

 Idle bracket clip to hold roller in bracket